Refine Results

 Grantee Institution World Farmers Organisation

-This grant is developing a novel farmer-driven methodology to consult producers on a global scale and collect unique data and insights on their climate-smart agriculture needs and expectations.
+This grant is developing a novel farmer-driven methodology to consult U.S. and global producers to collect unique data and insights on their climate-smart agriculture needs and expectations.

 AgMission™ Funds Global Producers’ Consultation to Improve Climate-Smart Agriculture Adoption